Repairing Reed-Solomon Codes With Multiple Erasures

+Table~\ref{tab:three_erasures_Complement2} summarizes the different types of checks and their uses in the repair process when $s = t - 1$.

-Each of these three checks may involve all three erased symbols.
-Hence, in each repair equation, there may be two ``interfering'' traces.
-However, based on Lemma~\ref{lem:last_traces}, we can easily determine all of the ``interfering'' traces from the traces obtained at the end of Round~II.
-Consequently, the traces $\tr\big( \uspth\fas \big)$, $\tr\big( \vspth\fab \big)$, and $\tr\big( \wspth\fap \big)$, can also be easily determined.
+Each of these three checks involve all three erased symbols.
+Hence, in each repair equation, there are two ``interfering'' terms.
+However, based on Lemma~\ref{lem:last_traces}, we can determine all of these terms from the repair and target traces obtained in the Download Phase.
+Consequently, the traces $\tr\big( \ut\fas \big)$, $\tr\big( \vt\fab \big)$, and $\tr\big( \wt\fap \big)$, can also be computed.
 Note that no additional symbol download is required.